 Here at Rembrandt Roofing and Restoration, we will perform a thorough inspection of the exterior of your home, as well as an inspection of your current ventilation to identify existing moisture problems or leaks.
 If our consultant determines that your property has sustained hail damage, we will give you information of how Rembrandt Roofing and Restoration can meet those needs.
 If your property is determined to have no hail damage, you will have peace of mind knowing your home has held up against the storm.

 Our storm damage consultants are trained to professionally inspect your home at no cost and no obligation.
-Schedule a free estimate in Springboro, Dayton, Mason today!
+Schedule a free estimate today in Dayton, Springboro, Beavercreek, and nearby Ohio!

 Hail is produced during cold fronts from thunderstorms in the central area of a cloud.
 They form as small ice pellets that combine with water drops at 8,000 to 10,000 feet.
 They whirl to colder regions of the cloud by updraft winds.
 Winds of 20 miles per hour can create hail that is about a ½ in diameter and winds at 100 miles per hour can create softball sized hail.